 If you are planning on applying for a government loan program, such as a Veterans Administration (VA) or Federal Housing Administration (FHA) loan, verify that the building has been VA or FHA approved before making an offer.
 Not all condos meet the minimum owner-occupant ratios.
 Some banks will require a larger down payment for condominium units purchased as rental-income investments.
 Also, buying a leasehold property may affect the term of your loan, depending on the term of the lease.
 Check with your lender.

-Do all condos come with parking?
-Kitchens?
-Washer and dryers?
+#9 - Do all condos come with parking?
+How about parking or laundry facilities?

-Condos in Hawaii can be small, and some don’t include a washer and dryer (in the unit or on-site) or parking.
+Condos in Hawaii can be small, and some may not include a washer and dryer (in the unit or on-site) or parking.
 Condo hotels may not even have a kitchen — these are sometimes referred to as lodging units.
-Your Realtor will help make you aware of idiosyncrasies like these.
-If parking is included, check out the parking stall, especially if you have an oversized truck or a boat.
-Parking stalls may be small.
+Your Realtor® will help to make you aware of these nuances and guide your decision.
+If parking is included, check out the parking stall, especially if you have an oversized truck or a boat, as parking stalls can vary in size.
 Additional parking may be available for a fee.
 Working with a knowledgeable Realtor® can help to ensure that you’re not surprised after making your purchase.

 Condotels are found primarily in Waikiki.
 A condotel is an individual hotel room that a hotel offers for sale as a condominium unit.
 These units are normally purchased as rentals.
 Condotels are typically 200 to 300 square feet, often with no parking and no kitchen.

-The Condotel trend began in the early 2000s with the hotel to condo conversion of the Diamond Head Beach Hotel.
-Others now include the Ohana Ala Wai Towers, Aston Waikiki Beachside, Aston Waikiki Parkside, Bamboo Hotel, Kuhio Village and The Ala Moana Hotel., Condotel prices are generally lower because of their small size, and are good for motivating first-time investors.
+The condotel trend in Hawaii began in the early 2000s, with the hotel-to-condo conversion of the Diamond Head Beach Hotel.
+Others now include the Ohana Ala Wai Towers, Aston Waikiki Beachside, Aston Waikiki Parkside, Bamboo Hotel, Kuhio Village and The Ala Moana Hotel.
+Condotel prices are generally lower because of their small size, and are good for motivated first-time investors.

-Whether you are looking for an inexpensive starter home or for a luxury penthouse suite, the Oahu condo market offers a broad range of prices, amenities and locations to fit most buyers’ needs.
+Whether you are looking for an inexpensive starter home or a luxury penthouse suite, the Hawaii condo market offers a broad range of prices, amenities and locations to fit most buyers’ needs.
 The best advice we can provide: ask questions.
-Your agent will work on your behalf to find that right fit for you and your needs, from dorm-sized condo hotels for students looking to live it up on a budget as well as high-rolling luxury for those who own real estate around the world.
+Your agent will work on your behalf to find that right fit for you and your needs, from dorm-sized condo hotels for students looking to live it up on a budget, to lavish, luxury suites for those seeking prime real estate in paradise.
 Regardless of your wishlist, there is a perfect condo on the market, waiting for you to call it home!